rentzso/coding-challenge/README.md

 - a tuple keeping pointers to the median elements.
 If the nodes length is odd, there is only one median elements, if it is even there are two.

 For each type of update the tracker handles it differently:
-- a new node (`(0, 1)`) is inserted on top of the (possibly empty) stack of nodes with degree 1.
-There are few cases handled in constant time for each operation.
+- a new node (`(0, 1)`) is inserted at the bottom (after `(0, 0)`) or on top of the (possibly empty) stack of nodes with degree 1.
+These two cases are both handled in constant time.
-- an obsolete node is removed linking the nodes above and below together (both up and down).
+- an obsolete node is removed linking the nodes above and below together (in both direction, up and down).
 - a degree increase is executed as a node removal and insertion.
   As the increase could be only by 1, the operation is efficient and requires a fixed number of operations
 - similarly for a degree decrease we first remove the node and then we put it back.
   In this case however the decrease is not limited and the computational complexity of this operation is `O(decrease)` where `decrease` is the difference between the degree before and after.
 The `decrease` as noted before is limited by the number of obsolete transactions received.

-When a node is inserted or removed (also temporarily as in the increase and decrease operations), the median elements are updated depending on position in which the node was or is now.
+When a node is inserted or removed (also temporarily as in the increase and decrease operations), the median elements are updated depending on the position in which the node was or is now.

 ###Performance Analysis